 - analyse and identify the specific needs for action at the city level,

 - develop and prioritise clear options for action, and

 - identify and mobilise relevant actors and resources for implementation.

 City WORKS aims to integrate already existing tools from various stakeholders and organisations to make the most effective use of synergies.
 Where no tools are currently available, the City WORKS team adapted existing tools or developed new ones.

 Transform your city sustainably

-Whether your are a city advisor or a city administrator: Explore the full range of City WORKS tools.
-They can be adapted to your needs and used in different settings, such as workshops or focus groups.
+Whether you are a city advisor or a city administrator: explore the full range of City WORKS tools.
+They can be adapted to your needs and used in a variety of settings, such as workshops or focus groups.

 The main orientation for City WORKS comes from the imperative of an integrated and coherent implementation of all relevant global agendas at the local level.
 In that sense, it is also key to have in mind the different national strategies and priorities.
 They also play an important role in defining how a given city can implement relevant measures that really leave no one and no place behind.

 There are various entry points for City WORKS.
 And there are different timeframes that can be chosen.
 The scope and depth of applying City WORKS depends mainly on desired outcomes, and whether City WORKS can build upon new or existing city processes.
-Examples range from an awareness raising campaign or a report showcasing current contributions of local activities to the global goals to more complex processes, such as the alignment of current municipal plans and policies along the global targets (e.g. master or development plans, or sectoral and budget plans).
+Examples range from an awareness-raising campaign or a report showcasing current contributions of local activities to the global goals, to more complex processes, such as the alignment of current municipal plans and policies with the global targets (e.g. master or development plans, or sectoral and budget plans).
 Other entry points could be the creation or review of a city vision or the detailed development of new projects and measures.